baaron4/GW2-Elite-Insights-Parser/README.md

 ### CLI
 1. Download `GW2EICLI.zip` from the [latest release](https://github.com/baaron4/GW2-Elite-Insights-Parser/releases/latest).
 2. Extract all files anywhere you like.
+3. Optionally add it to the PATH of your OS.

 ## UI Usage
 <div style="display: flex;">